How to find an LGBTQ+ friendly private rented home

 Homes for Queers is popular on Facebook with groups in many areas of the UK.

 University towns and cities usually have LGBTQ+ friendly house share adverts.
-These could be for both students and other people.
+These could be for students and other people.

 Safety tips when looking online